kelby/rails-beginner-s-guide/rails/engine.md

 the `db/seeds.rb` file.
 You can load that data using the `load_seed` method, e.g.

 ```
 MyEngine::Engine.load_seed
 ```

 ## Loading priority

-In order to change engine's priority you can use +config.railties_order+ in main application.
+In order to change engine's priority you can use `config.railties_order` in main application.
 It will affect the priority of loading views, helpers, assets and all the other files related to engine or application.

 ```
 # load Blog::Engine with highest priority, followed by application and other railties
 config.railties_order = [Blog::Engine, :main_app, :all]
 ```

 ---